Our 30th ANNIVERSARY

 Home / Leadership / Our 30th ANNIVERSARY

-Kids 4 Kids Leadership Program started in 1992 at Frontenac Public School in Burlington, Ontario, to effectively deal with bullying.
+Kids 4 Kids Leadership Program started in 1992 at Frontenac Public School in Burlington, Ontario, to deal with bullying effectively.
 Scott was frustrated that there were no services in the Halton area that helped children with the bullying issue.
-The stock answers that many educators delivered were: walk away, ignore it or tell a teacher.
+Many educators delivered the stock answers: walk away, ignore it or tell a teacher.
 This is what Scott heard as a child.
-So, Scott created Kids 4 Kids, a lunch hour club.
+So, Scott created Kids 4 Kids, a lunch-hour club.
 Scott promised fifteen students pizza if they attended.
 Scott wanted to create a program that was fun and inspirational.
-Cooperative games, hilarious stories, role plays and discussions, were all included in the program.
-One hundred and seventy-nine children sign up for the second program.
+Cooperative games, hilarious stories, role plays, and discussions were all included in the program.
+One hundred and seventy-nine children signed up for the second program.
 Parents and teachers could not believe how excited children were to attend.
 The enthusiasm was unexpected, which triggered interest from other schools and communities; Scott was offering programs in the Greater Toronto region before long.

 The program’s content was expanded to include leadership strategies, anger management techniques and ways of dealing with peer pressure.
 The main goal of Kids 4 Kids is to help children become resilient, respectful and responsible individuals.